-- (a) Streets shall then be designed and located in such a manner as to: - Maintain and preserve natural topography, groundcover, significant landmarks, and trees; - 2.
+- (a) Streets shall then be designed and located in such a manner as to: - 1.
+Maintain and preserve natural topography, groundcover, significant landmarks, and trees; - 2.
 Minimize cut and fill; - 3.
 Preserve and enhance both internal and external views and vistas; - 4.
 Promote road safety; - 5.
-Assure adequate access for fire and rescue vehicles; and - Assure and promote adequate vehicular circulation both within the development and with adjacent neighborhoods. - (b) The minimum street right-of-way for one-way streets shall be 40 feet, and the minimum right-of-way for two-way streets shall be 50 feet. - (c) Streets shall not encroach into a required buffer area unless it can be demonstrated that such an alignment is necessary to achieve the goals outlined above, and that no equivalent option exists outside of the buffer.
-Driving surfaces that cross the buffer area at a 90 degree angle to provide current or future access to an adjacent property or boundary road shall be the only exception. - (d) Streets shall be designed according to the following standards: - 1.
-Pavement shall be 14 to 18 feet wide for 1-way streets; - 2.
-Pavement shall be 22 to 28 feet wide for 2-way streets; and - 3.
+Assure adequate access for fire and rescue vehicles; and - 6.
+Assure and promote adequate vehicular circulation both within the development and with adjacent neighborhoods. - (b) The minimum streetdesign of streets and the dedication of right-of-way for one way streets shall be 40 feet, and the minimum right of way for two way streets shallin compliance with the City's standard plates and specifications as may be 50 feet.amended. - (c) Streets shall not encroach into a required buffer area unless it can be demonstrated that such an alignment is necessary to achieve the goals outlined above, and that no equivalent option exists outside of the buffer.
+Driving surfaces that cross the buffer area at a 90 degree angle to provide current or future access to an adjacent property or boundary road shall be the only exception.

+(d) Streets shall be designed according to the following standards:

+- 1. Pavement shall be 14 to 18 feet wide for 1 way streets; - 2.
+Pavement shall be 22 to 28 feet wide for 2 way streets; and - 3.
 Pavement width shall be 22 to 24 feet for streets where homes are located on just 1 side of the street. - 4.
-Streets shall not be constructed with a rural cross-section.
+Streets shall not be constructed with a rural cross section.